 Chairman of the Board and Founder

-Building upon a highly regarded career spanning nearly 40 years in the executive search business, Pearson Partners International Chairman and Founder Bob Pearson oversees the strategic direction of Pearson Partners International and lends his considerable expertise to expanding the strength of the firm’s chief executive officer and board of directors search practices.
+Building upon a highly regarded career spanning nearly 40 years in the executive search business, Bob Pearson is the founding partner and chairman emeritus of Pearson Partners International and lends his considerable expertise to advising on the firm’s chief executive officer and board of directors search practices.

 Prior to founding Pearson Partners International, Bob Pearson was chairman and chief executive officer of LAI Worldwide, at the time the third-largest global executive search firm.
 He was instrumental in LAI’s initial public offering—a first for a firm in the recruiting industry.